hg-jt/emacs.d/README.md

         ln -s /Applications/Emacs.app/Contents/MacOS/Emacs /usr/local/bin/emacs

-    > *NOTE*: This alias will launch the Emacs GUI when run from a terminal It
+    > *NOTE*: This script will launch the Emacs GUI when run from a terminal It
     > may also be useful to create an alias for running the Emacs CLI.
 To do
     > this, add the following to your shell configuration (e.g. `.bash_profile`,
     > `.zshrc`, etc.):